Quick: What famous British invention from the 1970s is more ubiquitous than the Beatles?

 Even if you use a document management system (DMS), you may not know what each and every document explicitly says.
 ContraxSuite can organize and search relevant documents your organization needs to analyze for LIBOR-related content.

-In fact, in response to this growing need, we’ve begun to build a LIBOR-focused version of ContraxSuite.
+In response to the growing need for LIBOR-related contract analytics, we are building a LIBOR-focused version of ContraxSuite.
 Trained on tens of thousands of financial contracts, ContraxSuite can find and label important LIBOR-related clauses, including fallback provisions.
 Contact us to find out more about how we can help your organization navigate the LIBOR transition (or scroll to the contact form at the bottom of this page).
-Click here for Part 2.
+Click here for Part 2 of this series.
+Click here for Part 3.
+Part 4.
+Part 5.

 LexPredict is an enterprise legal technology and consulting firm, part of the Elevate family of businesses.
 Our consulting teams specialize in legal analytics, legal data science and training, risk management, and legal data strategy consulting.
 We work with corporate legal departments and law firms to empower better organizational decision-making by improving processes, technology, and the ways people interact with both.
 We develop software and data tools, including ContraxSuite, LexSemble, CounselTracker, and LexReserve, that assist organizations with contract analytics and workflows, early case assessment and decision trees, outside counsel spend management, and case valuation.
 Discover more at lexpredict.com.